Pastor Salary by Church Size (2026 Data) | REACHRIGHT Skip to main content

 But here’s the problem: most churches have no idea what other churches their size actually pay.
 They guess.
 They ask around.
 They look at secular salary sites that lump “clergy” into one generic bucket.
 And they end up either underpaying good leaders or overspending without realizing it.

 This guide breaks down pastor salary benchmarks by church size for every common ministry role.
 The data comes from compensation surveys across denominations, cross-referenced with regional and experiential adjustments.
-Use these numbers as a starting point, then run your specific scenario through our free Church Salary Calculator for a personalized estimate.
+Use these numbers as a starting point, then run your specific scenario through our free church salary calculator for a personalized estimate.

 How Church Size Affects Pastor Pay